 Alexandria is a city founded by Alexander the Great in the autumn of 332 BC.
 It was situated originally on the low tract of land which separate the lake Mareotis from the Mediterranean, about 14 miles west of the Canopic mouth of the Nile.
 Before the city, in the Mediterranean, lay an island, upon the northeast point of which stood the famous lighthouse, the Pharos, built in the time of Ptolemy I in the 3rd century BC and said to have been 400 feet high.
-The island was connected with the mainland by a mole, called the Heptastadium, thus forming the two harbors.
+The island was connected with the mainland by a giant causeway (or "mole"), called the Heptastadium, thus forming the two harbors.

 The plan of Alexandria was designed by the architect Deinocrates, and its original extent is said to have been about 4 miles in length, with a circumference of 15 miles.
 It was intersected by two straight main streets, crossing each other at right angles in a large square, and adorned with handsome houses, temples, and public buildings.